-This post is sponsored by Yarnspirations.
-All opinions are 100% my own.
-This post also includes affiliate links, which means I earn a small commission if you make a purchase, at no extra costs to you.
+This post includes affiliate links, which means I earn a small commission if you make a purchase, at no extra cost to you.
 Thanks for supporting Whistle and Ivy!

 I also couldn’t resist added a bit of extra Canadian flair.
 Aren’t these maple leaves adorable?
 I got them at this Etsy shop and I thought they were quite affordable, so snag up a couple for your Chinook Hat, and your future Canandian pride hats.
 I ordered the small ones and they are the perfect size.